leiandrei/Salaries-Dataset-Cleaning-and-Aggregation/README.md

 ## Salaries Dataset Cleaning and Aggregation

-This Python Notebook Project showcases my skills on cleaning messy dataset, and creating groupby and pivot tables for a more robust and accurate data analysis.
+This Python Notebook Project showcases my skills on data cleaning, and preparation; in addition, showcasing my skills on data aggregation, and  creating pivot tables for a more robust and accurate data analysis.
+The following dataset was gathered from a Salary Case Study Dataset from Kaggle.
 (This project is still ongoing).

 ## Project Structure
 *   `data/`